 Data privacy regulations continue to evolve, and as industry professionals our responses must constantly adapt too.
 Please follow this space as I share perspective on breaking news and trends in the data-protection landscape.

-You are always welcome to reach out to me email@example.com to share your thoughts or learn more about Katabat’s industry-leading approach to security.
+You are always welcome to reach out to us at email@example.com to share your thoughts or learn more about Katabat’s industry-leading approach to security.